 Your doctor is likely to remove all polyps discovered during a bowel examination.
 The options for removal include:

-- Removal during screening.
-Most polyps can be removed with biopsy forceps or a wire loop that snares the polyp.
-This may be aided by injecting a liquid under a polyp to lift it off the wall for removal.
-If a polyp is larger than 0.75 inches (about 2 centimeters), a liquid may be injected under it to lift and isolate the polyps from surrounding tissue so that it can be removed (endoscopic mucosal resection).
+- Removal with forceps or a wire loop (polypectomy).
+If a polyp is larger than 0.4 inches (about 1 centimeter), a liquid may be injected under it to lift and isolate the polyp from surrounding tissue so that it can be removed.

 - Minimally invasive surgery.
-Polyps that are too large or that can't be reached safely during screening are usually removed using minimally invasive surgery.
+Polyps that are too large or that can't be removed safely during screening are usually removed laparoscopically, which is performed by inserting an instrument called a laparoscope into the bowel.

 - Colon and rectum removal.
 If you have a rare inherited syndrome, such as FAP, you may need surgery to remove your colon and rectum (total proctocolectomy).